kogosoftwarellc/angular-async-form/README.md

 errors from a backend after submitting a form.
 Common scenarios include:

 * 500 errors with messages like `Sorry, an unkown error occured.
 Please try again.`
-* 400 errors from input validation that were not caught on the front end.
+* 400 errors from input validation that were not caught in the UI.

-Angular provides a great set of directives _if_ your only concern is immediate client side validation, but it falls short for anything else.
+Angular provides a great set of directives _if_ your only concern is immediate client side validation; however, they fall short for anything else.

-`angular-async-form` (namespaced as `af`) fills this gap with the following
+`angular-async-form` (namespaced `af`) fills this gap with the following
 directives:

 * [afSubmit](#afsubmit)  This is a direct replacement for `ngSubmit`.
-* [afMessage](#afmessage)  Displays a general message from the backend.
+* [afMessage](#afmessage)  Displays a form wide message from the backend.
 * [afControlGroup](#afcontrolgroup)  Groups a form control with a corresponding message from the backend.
 * [afControl](#afcontrol)  Adds a form control to a form control group.
 * [afControlMessage](#afcontrolmessage)  Adds a message to a form control group.

+## Highlights

+* Unobtrusive.
+Use `afControlMessage` in concert with `ngMessages` to display known validation errors in the UI before submitting the form, and unkown errors from async operations after the form is sumitted.
+* Prevents the form from being submitted if an error was returned for a control.
+The control _must_ receive a `blur` event before setting it's validity again to `true`.
+* Display form wide error messages.
+* 100% asynchronous.
+May be used with or without HTTP calls.
+* Versatile.
+* Handles all input types I.E. `input[type=radio]`, `input[type=checkbox]`, `textara`.

 ## Full Example
 The directives are used in concert as follows: